Summary:

 There is nothing special about Awareness.
 Because it is you, right now.
 So we all “know” awareness as self-evident existence.

-Neo-Advaita takes out Īśvara, since they’re only interested in “Awareness”.
+Neo-Advaita takes out Ishvara, since they’re mainly interested in Awareness.
 That’s why so many become miserable, lazy and see life as meaningless after hearing the highest knowledge.

 Most of B.Gīta is about living a meaningful life, after assimilating the reality of self.